petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/message-boards/developer-guide/message-boards-api-basics.md

      ...
      "headline" : "Able Thread",
      "id" : 43942,
+     ...
+     "messageBoardRootMessageId" : 43941,
    }
    ```

+   All threads are created with a root message that serves as the parent message of all direct replies in the thread (i.e., `messageBoardRootMessageId`).

 1. Execute `MessageBoardThread_POST_ToSection` using the above section ID for its parameter.
 This creates a new message board thread for the specified section.